drshahizan/AI-Innovation/portfolio/arsyadfr9/readme.md

 <img src="https://github.com/drshahizan/AI-Innovation/blob/main/portfolio/arsyadfr9/DSC09098.JPG" alt="Arsyad" width="321"/>
 </p>

-Hello, I'm [Arsyad], a Water Distribution Manager at Perumda Tirtawening.
+Hello, I'm Arsyad, a Water Distribution Manager at Perumda Tirtawening.
 I'm pursuing my studies at Universitas Padjadjaran, majoring in Data Science and Business Analytics.
 While I'm relatively new to GitHub and Python, I've been actively learning and exploring various aspects of data analytics and AI.
 Here's a snapshot of my current skills and interests:

 ## Learning Journey